 - Photon Cannon is great for zoning as well as soaking damage from Minions, Mercenaries, and enemy structures.

 - Save Pylon Overcharge for teamfights surrounding important Battleground objectives.
 This will force the enemy to either stay within its range or give up the objective to disengage, either of which are good for Probius and his allies.

 - Instead of simply placing Null Gate across a pathway to block it off, Null Gate can be angled slightly (depending on the space) to maximize the distance an enemy will be forced to travel through it.

 Probius is a very situational Hero, which makes it a rather weak choice overall.
 Admittedly, its laning phase is decent, however, not outstanding.
-There are several Heroes that can pressure Probius off lane, preventing it from collecting Experience Globes.
-Furthermore, its team fight presence is very underwhelming, rendering Probius a Hero we generally do not recommend in the current Anomaly.
+There are several Heroes that can pressure Probius off lane.
+He is mostly picked for his insane waveclear and objective control.
+Unfortunately, he suffers against any hero that can reach him, so he requires very good positioning to be useful.

 Probius provides his team with a healthy mix of teamfight damage, zone control, and pushing power.
 During the early game, Probius does well in a solo lane.
 His unlimited Mana regen from Warp In Pylon gives him incredibly staying power and he is able to easily clear waves of minions with a single combo of Disruption Pulse and Warp Rift.
 Probius should often favor split-pushing over team fights, except when it comes to potentially game deciding Objectives, such as the 3rd Tribute on Cursed Hollow, for instance.
 Also, Probius should ensure he has ample time to set up his Pylons, Photon Cannons, and Warp Rifts when a teamfight is looming.
 Because of this, Battleground knowledge (such as timers and objective locations) is highly recommended for effective Probius gameplay.